Professional Accreditation

 Code of professional conduct

-“All members of the International Authority for Professional Coaching & Mentoring have an obligation to raise and maintain the standards of the profession of Coaching and Mentoring to ensure that we have the highest levels of client satisfaction, the best outcomes for clients and we can uphold public trust and confidence in the industry.
+As an accredited member of the IAPC&M, I have signed an agreement to follow their Code of Professional Conduct.
+This is an “obligation to raise and maintain the standards of the profession of Coaching and Mentoring to ensure that we have the highest levels of client satisfaction, the best outcomes for clients and we can uphold public trust and confidence in the industry.”

 Here’s a summary of some key points set out in the Code of Professional Conduct.
 (Please click here for full details of what the Code requires):

-- I will commit to providing exceptional client care and to protecting the rights of my clients
+I will commit to providing exceptional client care and to protecting the rights of my clients

-- I will respect my clients’ confidentiality in line with IAPC&M guidelines
+I will respect my clients’ confidentiality in line with IAPC&M guidelines

-- I will keep accurate, secure records which are compliant with data legislation
+I will keep accurate, secure records which are compliant with data legislation

-- I will deliver what I say I will deliver
+I will deliver what I say I will deliver

-- I will ensure the full costs of my services are agreed prior to delivery
+I will ensure the full costs of my services are agreed prior to delivery

-- I will provide honest, trustworthy information and feedback to my clients
+I will provide honest, trustworthy information and feedback to my clients

-- I will refer my clients to other therapists or coaches where appropriate
+I will refer my clients to other therapists or coaches where appropriate

-- I will maintain and improve the knowledge and skills relevant to my practice
+I will maintain and improve the knowledge and skills relevant to my practice

-- I will commit to a programme of Continuing Professional Development
+I will commit to a programme of Continuing Professional Development

-- I will seek feedback from my clients to improve my service
+I will seek feedback from my clients to improve my service

-- I will not discriminate against anyone
+I will not discriminate against anyone

-- I will treat all my clients with dignity and respect
+I will treat all my clients with dignity and respect